-While attending law school, Martin was a member of the DePaul Law Review.
-He received awards in patent law courses including the 2007 Robert Chambers Award in Patent Law and CALI Awards in Biotechnology Patent Strategies, Advanced Patent Law Seminar and Patent Law.
+While attending law school, Marty was a member of the DePaul Law Review.
+He received awards in patent law courses, including the 2007 Robert Chambers Award in Patent Law and CALI Awards in Biotechnology Patent Strategies, Advanced Patent Law Seminar and Patent Law.
 He also received CALI Awards in Legal Writing, Evidence, Legal Profession and Pre-Trial Civil Litigation.
-Martin graduated in the top 5% of his class.
+He graduated in the top 5 percent of his class.

-As part of his doctoral studies, Martin worked with Professor Chad A. Mirkin.
+As part of his doctoral studies, Marty worked with Professor Chad A. Mirkin at Northwestern University.
 His dissertation research related to the synthesis and development of protein mimics that were useful in catalysis and sensing applications.
 This work led to six publications in peer-reviewed technical journals, including Journal of the American Chemical Society and Accounts of Chemical Research.
-Martin received one of the 100 annual fellowships from the Multidisciplinary University Research Initiative (MURI), a division of the Department of Defense.
+Marty received one of the 100 annual fellowships from the Multidisciplinary University Research Initiative (MURI), a division of the US Department of Defense.

 Effects of the Federal Circuit Judges on Hatch-Waxman Litigation, Masar, Martin S. III, 19 DePaul J. Art Tech. & Intell.
 Prop.
 L. 315 (2008-2009).